Aeroluna/LunaCoopMod/README.md

 ## Stetmann

-- Buffed Stetellites by adding Map Boss attribute.
+- Added Map Boss attribute to Stetellites.

 Grants immunity to certain mutators like Propagators.
-Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free.
+Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free, for the rest of the game, with no way to correct the mistake.

 ## Mengsk